 Subway tile, a classic item that graces many a bathroom wainscot or kitchen backsplash, is about as simple as tile gets.
 It is produced and installed by the millions annually.
 Rarely should subway tile be an expensive item.

 In one survey, white 3-inch by 6-inch subway tile at a well-known online home improvement retailer appears to be inexpensive, but skyrockets in price when shipping and handling are added.
-In fact, shipping and handling are well over 100-percent of the cost of the tile alone.
-Imagine a 100 square foot bathroom, whose tile price of $300 doubles to, and even exceeds, $600, after shipping and handling are added.
+In fact, shipping and handling are well over 100 percent of the cost of the tile alone.
+Imagine a 100 square foot bathroom, whose tile price of $300 doubles after shipping and handling are added.
 That is a steep premium to pay for the benefit of having tile delivered directly to your front door.

 Do not be fooled by enticing online tile prices without bringing all other factors into the equation.
 Many consumers treat shipping and handling as an afterthought, but often shipping and handling are where the retailer profits.
 This isn't all about online tile retailers trying to fleece customers, though.
 A case of 12-inch by 12-inch porcelain tile covering a mere 14 1/2 square feet weighs a hefty 54 pounds.
 That's a significant weight to transport and deliver, and the cost will be borne by you, the consumer, not the tile supplier.